mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 $$
 G(z) = C e^{\frac{r}{\gamma}z}.
 $$
-To obtain the integration constant we use the normalization condition of the probability distribution (Eq. $\ref{eq:generating_norm}$), obtaining
+To obtain the integration constant, we use the normalization condition of the probability distribution (Eq. $\ref{eq:generating_norm}$), obtaining
 $$
 1 = C e^{\frac{r}{\gamma}} \Rightarrow